techypoint/techypoint.github.io/_posts/create-a-website/2020-05-12-create-a-blog-part1.md

 Till now, we have created a website(hompage + about us + contact us).

-But some of you are looking to Integrate blogging or to start blogging.
+But some of you are looking to integrate blogging or to start blogging.
 So this tutorial is for those who wants to create a blog website.

 I have divided this blog into three parts -
-PART 1 - We first create a new Jekyll project and then move all the things we have build till now to this project.
+- PART 1 - We first create a new Jekyll project and then move all the things we have build till now to this project.
-PART 2 - We will create blog posts for your website.
+- PART 2 - We will create blog posts for our website.
-PART 3 - Show all the blog post on the page so that people can navigate it.
+- PART 3 - Show all the blog post on the page so that users can navigate.

 **Note**- If you are just looking for website not blogs.
 Then you can skip this tutorial for now and continue with further tutorials.
 But Jekyll knowledge is required for further tutorials.